davideberly/GeometricTools/README.md

 integer compiler complaints, and adding new features.
 An equally large portion has been writing unit tests and end-to-end tests for the mathematics code.
-The project has taking a significant amount of time and effort, but the completion is drawing near.
+The project has taking a significant amount of time and effort.
+I do not yet have a reliable schedul to post.
 GTL is also licensed under the
 [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt).

 ## Supported Platforms ##